By Heather Jo Flores

 Should I Stay or Should I Go?

-The main reason to prune trees is to increase air circulation, which protects against insect infestation and disease.
+The main reason for fruit tree pruning is to increase air circulation, which protects against insect infestation and disease.
 An air-congested tree will also stop fruiting, so it generally makes sense to remove anything that is growing toward the center for a better flow.
 But before you start hacking branches, try this simple system for figuring out what to cut and why.

 Follow the Leaders